PX4/PX4-Devguide/en/qgc/video_streaming_wifi_broadcast.md

-# Long-distance Video Streaming in QGroundControl
+# Long-distance Video Streaming and telemetry via raw WiFi radio

 This page shows how to set up a companion computer with a camera (Logitech C920 or RaspberryPi camera) such that the video stream is transferred from the UAV to a ground computer and displayed in *QGroundControl*.
+Also it provides support for bidirectional telemetry like SiK radio does.
 This setup uses WiFi in unconnected (broadcast) mode and software from the [Wifibroadcast project](https://github.com/svpcom/wifibroadcast/wiki).

 ## Wifibroadcast Overview

-The *Wifibroadcast project* aims to mimic the advantageous properties of using an analog link to transmit HD video (and other) data when using WiFi radios.
-For example, it attempts to provide a video feed that degrades gracefully with signal degradation/distance.
+The *Wifibroadcast project* provides video and telemetry transport which use low-level WiFi packets to avoid distance and latency limitations of ordinary ieee80211 stack.

 > **Note** Before using *Wifibroadcast* check regulators allow this kind of WiFi use in your country.

 The high level benefits of *Wifibroadcast* include:

-- Minimal latency by encoding every incoming RTP packet to a single WiFi (IEEE80211) packet and immediately sending (doesn't serialize to byte stream).
+ - 1:1 map RTP to IEEE80211 packets for minimum latency (doesn't serialize to byte steam)
-- Smart FEC support (immediately yield packet to video decoder if FEC pipeline without gaps).
+ - Smart FEC support (immediately yeild packet to video decoder if FEC pipeline without gaps)
+ - [Bidirectional mavlink telemetry](https://github.com/svpcom/wifibroadcast/wiki/Setup-HOWTO).
+You can use it for mavlink up/down and video down link.
+ - Automatic TX diversity (select TX card based on RX RSSI)
  - Stream encryption and authentication ([libsodium](https://download.libsodium.org/doc/))
  - Distributed operation.
-It can gather data from cards on different hosts, so that bandwidth is not limited to that of a single USB bus.
+It can gather data from cards on different hosts.
+So you don't limited to bandwidth of single USB bus.
-- Aggregation of MAVLink packets.
-It doesn't send WiFi packet for every MAVLink packet.
+ - Aggreagation of mavlink packets.
+Doesn't send wifi packet for every mavlink packet.
-- [Enhanced OSD for Raspberry Pi](https://github.com/svpcom/wifibroadcast_osd) (consumes 10% CPU on Pi Zero).
+ - Enhanced [OSD](https://github.com/svpcom/wifibroadcast_osd) for Raspberry PI (consume 10% CPU on PI Zero) Compatible with any screen resolution.
+Supports aspect correction for PAL to HD scaling.

 Additional information is provided in the [FAQ](#faq) below.